chaitanyanand/Restaurant-App/README.md

 # Restaurant-App
 Developed an interactive  website for a restaurant.
 ## Features
-Users can see the dishes, promotions, leaders of the restaurant.<br/>
+Users can order the dishes, see the promotions, leaders of the restaurant.<br/>
-Registered users can reserve a table ,comment a dish, add dishes into his favorites and submit his feedback.<br/>
+Registered users can reserve a table ,comment a dish, add dishes into his favorites, give feedback.<br/>
-Admin can modify dishes,promotions,leaders in the restaurant.<br/>
+Employee can modify dishes, promotions, leaders in the restaurant.<br/>
-Admin can see the registered tables, feedbacks given by the users, and can see all the registered users.
+Employee can see the ordered dishes, registered tables, feedbacks given by the users, and can see all the registered users.
 ## Tools/Technologies used
 React.js, Node.js, Express.js, MongoDB, HTML, CSS, Java Script
 ## How to start